solana-labs/solana/book/src/proposals/validator-proposal.md

 ## Notable changes

-* No threads are shut down to switch out of leader mode.
-Instead, FetchStage should forward transactions to the next leader.
 * Hoist FetchStage and BroadcastStage out of TPU
 * Blocktree renamed to Blockstore
 * BankForks renamed to Banktree